They locked away my brother one empty afternoon

 And was offering her body up to God.

-I’d give you my last nickel, but there’s nothing left to give.
+I’d give you my last nickel, if I had it left to give.

 Everything we see is just illusion.

-My mother always told me I had just one life to live,
+My mother always told me you got just one life to live,

 We buried her upon the frozen hillside,